-Days Inn – Reports of a tall ghost of a man has often been reported standing next to a bed in one of the rooms.
+Days Inn – Reports of a tall ghost of a man have often been reported standing next to a bed in one of the rooms.

-NACOG Head Start Administration Building – The apparition of a woman has often been sighted in the halls and strange phenomena continually happen in the building including the sounds of disembodied voices.
-Other peculiar events include faucets that turn on and off by themselves, objects that are moved from one location to another, and doors that are mysteriously locked.
-Unfortunately, when staff takes their keys to unlock the doors, they no longer work and the doorknob has to be replaced Telephones ring to the front office from locked offices upstairs, even after they have been unplugged.
-Disembodied voices, apparitions, objects would be moved from one location to another have also been reported.
+NACOG Head Start Administration Building – The apparition of a woman has often been sighted in the halls, and strange phenomena continually happen in the building, including the sounds of disembodied voices.
+Other peculiar events include faucets that turn on and off by themselves, objects that are moved from one location to another, and mysteriously locked doors.
+Unfortunately, when staff takes their keys to unlock the doors, they no longer work, and the doorknob has to be replaced.
+Telephones ring to the front office from locked offices upstairs, even after they have been unplugged.
+Disembodied voices, apparitions, objects that would be moved from one location to another have also been reported.

 Riordan House State Park – The upstairs of the magnificent log mansion at the center of this small park is reportedly haunted by the ghosts of Caroline Riordan and her daughter Anna.
 Caroline’s ghost is seen dutifully caring for young Anna, who died of polio.
-The apparitions of both the mother and her ailing daughter have been seen by employees and visitors.
-The house was built by the Riordan brothers, who made a fortune in the lumber industry but suffered from a number of family tragedies.
+Employees and visitors have seen the apparitions of both the mother and her ailing daughter.
+The house was built by the Riordan brothers, who made a fortune in the lumber industry but suffered from several family tragedies.

-USGS Offices – Building 1 – Reportedly the sounds of clapping hands are often heard, as well as doors that open and close seemingly by themselves, and lights that tend to constantly flicker.
+USGS Offices – Building 1 – Reportedly, the sounds of clapping hands are often heard, as well as doors that open and close seemingly by themselves and lights that tend to flicker constantly.

 In a place called Launa’s Canyon about two or three miles southeast of Kingman, unearthly screams are reportedly heard in the middle of the night.
-It was here, during the mid 1950s that a man and his two daughters, along with his fiancé, traveled out of Kingman in search of gold.
-Prepared to stay a while, they soon built a new house in a deep narrow canyon.
-Evidently, the future wife and her soon-to-be step daughters did not get along and the fiancé decided to take matters into her own hands on the very night before her marriage.
-She murdered the children, hiding their bodies in the house and then took off into the canyon.
+During the mid-1950s, a man and his two daughters and his fiancé traveled out of Kingman in search of gold.
+Prepared to stay awhile, they soon built a new house in a deep narrow canyon.
+The future wife and her soon-to-be stepdaughters did not get along, and the fiancé decided to take matters into her own hands on the very night before her marriage.
+She murdered the children, hiding their bodies in the house, and then took off into the canyon.

 Later, when she regained her sanity, she came back screaming and moaning through the canyon, begging forgiveness for what she had done.
 To this day, the legend says that her moans and cries can be between midnight and 3:00 a.m.

-Hotel Vendome – The Hotel Vendome in Prescott is reportedly haunted by a woman named Abby Byr and her cat, Noble.
+Hotel Vendome – The Hotel Vendome in Prescott is reportedly haunted by Abby Byr and her cat, Noble.
 At some point in the early 1900s, Abby came to Prescott in an attempt to heal herself of tuberculosis, then called “consumption.”
-She soon met and married a man and the pair bought the hotel.
+She soon met and married a man, and the pair bought the hotel.
 After a time, they lost the hotel due to unpaid taxes.
-However, the generous new owners allowed the couple to stay on at the hotel at no charge.
+However, the generous new owners allowed the couple to stay at the hotel at no charge.
 Somewhere along the line, when her husband went out to get medicine, he never returned.
-The devastated Abby refused to eat or drink and ended up dying of starvation in Room 16 in 1921.
-Beginning after World War II, guests began to report seeing Abby, along with her cat in the room that she died.
-Apparently still waiting for her husband’s return, she is described as a benevolent ghost, friendly to those that she encounters.
+The devastated Abby refused to eat or drink and died of starvation in Room 16 in 1921.
+After World War II, guests began to report seeing Abby, along with her cat, in the room where she died.
+Still waiting for her husband’s return, she is described as a benevolent ghost, friendly to those she encounters.

-The La Posada Hotel – On May 15, 1930 the famous La Posada Harvey House Hotel opened its doors for business.
-The last one built in the famous Harvey Hotel and restaurant chain, Winslow was chosen for the site, as it was the headquarters for the Santa Fe Railway.
-During those days, Winslow was growing so fast that the railroad anticipated the town would soon become another Santa Fe, New Mexico.
-Designed by Mary Colter, the famed Grand Canyon architect, she paid careful detail to blending the aspects of both the Native American and Spanish cultures of the area into the hotel.
+The La Posada Hotel – On May 15, 1930, the famous La Posada Harvey House Hotel opened its doors for business.
+The last one built in the famous Harvey Hotel and restaurant chain, Winslow, was chosen for the site, as it was the headquarters for the Santa Fe Railway.
+During those days, Winslow grew so fast that the railroad anticipated the town would soon become another Santa Fe, New Mexico.
+Designed by Mary Colter, the famed Grand Canyon architect, she paid careful detail to blend the aspects of the area’s Native American and Spanish cultures into the hotel.
 During the heydays of Route 66, the hotel garnered even more attention as thousands of travelers passed along this historic path.
-With the decline in rail travel, the La Posada closed in 1957.
+With the decline in rail travel, La Posada closed in 1957.
 Today, however, it has been restored and stands as an oasis in the desert.

 With the many people and their varied stories, who have passed through these historic doors, is it haunted?
-We couldn’t dig up any information, but our reader, Diane, shares her experience.
+We couldn’t dig up any information, but our reader, Diane, shared her experience.